MaskingTechnology/jitar/documentation/04_basic_features.md

 {:.alert-info}
 All procedure versions should stick together in the same segment(s).

-Both versions can be run individualy.
+Both versions can be run individually.
 The following RPC call can be used to run the default version (v0.0.0).

 ```http
 GET http://app.example.com:3000/rpc/greetings/sayHello?version=0.0.0&name=Jane HTTP/1.1